From Aesthetics to Access: How Montréalers Rate Their Streets

 Audits work well for physical benchmarks, curb ramps, seating, lighting, shade, where agreement is naturally higher.
 But for dimensions where experiences diverge, technical checklists aren’t enough.
 Embedding recurring, small-group consultations into routine management cycles can surface contested meanings early, reduce noise in evaluations, and guide more inclusive choices about design trade-offs, operations, and programming.

-We plan to scale the process across more neighborhoods, invite under-represented cohorts (e.g., teens and Indigenous communities), and test richer media, short videos and 360° views, to better capture flow, noise, and time-of-day change.
+I want to scale the process across more neighborhoods, invite under-represented cohorts, including teens and Indigenous communities, and test richer media such as short videos and 360° views to better capture flow, noise, and time-of-day change.

 Tags: Urban Planning · Public Space · Inclusivity · Participation · Street Perception · Montréal